 3. The 'Access settings' page appears.

-To access the application you should enable the 'Allow access' option.
+To access the application, you should enable the 'Allow access' option.

-To access QNAP network storage:
+And to access the QNAP network storage:

 General view of the rules: